mayajanvier/iLOVECLIM_HistoryMatching/README.md

 * The Experiments folder contains the experiment notebooks, as well as their parameters.

 To reproduce an experiment, start with the HM-TuningILC notebook.
 Indicate the name of the experiment you want to run, and start running.
 If you want to create your own experiment, you can create a params.json file, on the model of the json in the Experiments/parameters/simulations folder.
 You will then need to run HM-TuningILC and Get-metrics alternatively starting with the former, as well as runnning iLOVECLIM.
+Don't forget to precise the name of the experiment you wanna run in the beginning of both notebooks (choose_exp variable).